 Please also note that all screening questions have ceased and personnel, SOFA or JASDF, may use any gate.

-DoDEA Schools: Please direct questions to DoDEA Pacific and visit www.dodea.edu/Pacific more information.
+DoDEA Schools: Please direct questions to DoDEA Pacific and visit www.dodea.edu/Pacific for more information.

 School Age Care: Open to currently enrolled Single/Dual military.